 4. Cell phone charger or portable battery – There are usually plugs in infusion centers, but not always.
 I often find myself texting with someone I haven’t talked to in a while and I like to have plenty of charge just in case I locked my keys in my apartment (again!) and need to contact a friend with a spare key!

-6. Earplugs or ear buds – All the beeping machines and various noises of an infusion clinic can get annoying, though I’ve grown accustomed to a lot of it over time.
+6. Earplugs, ear buds or noise cancelling headphones – All the beeping machines and various noises of an infusion clinic can get annoying, though I’ve grown accustomed to a lot of it over time.
 Earplugs can block out some sound but ear buds are helpful if you plan on listening to music or watching movies or even making a phone call.

-7. Blanket – Most infusion centers will have those amazing heated blankets available but I get colder than most people I know, so sometimes I bring this sherpa-lined blanket with sleeves.
-The loose sleeves allow enough room for the IV and tube to be accessible if needed.
-I have also been known to ask for not one, but two, extra heated blankets instead of bring my own.
+7. Blanket – Most infusion centers will have those amazing heated blankets available but I get colder than most people I know, so sometimes I bring an additional blanket.
+I have also been known to ask for not one, but two, extra heated blankets instead of bringing my own.

 8. Comfortable clothes – I dress like I’m going to a pajama party.
 I even sometimes wear actual pajama pants.
 Infusions are where I consider myself being pampered and I want to really feel like it!
 I usually wear short sleeved shirts or long sleeves that are loose enough to push loosely above the elbow.
 This makes it easier for IV access.

-9. Arm sleeves – I recently found a pair of arm sleeves I used when I was a runner and realized they would be perfect for infusion days.
+9. Arm Sleeves – I recently found a pair of arm sleeves I used when I was a runner and realized they would be perfect for infusion days.
 My arms always get cold, but an arm sleeve can be worn on whichever arm is not being used for the IV and the other can be folded and used for half the other arm, still allowing IV access.
+You can make your own out of old shirt or sweater arms.

 10. Water bottle – My infusion center offers small juices and water during infusions but I feel selfish if I ask for more than a few per infusion.
 I bring my water bottle full of water so I can hydrate throughout the appointment.
 I have learned how important it is to hydrate before, during, and after infusions; the times I have not done so I have developed a migraine the following day.